Manzinus (crater)

+On the lunar geologic timescale, this formation dates to the Pre-Nectarian period.
 The outer rim of Manzinus is worn, eroded, and somewhat irregular.
 The outer rim to the north-northeast is joined to the smaller Manzinus R, and the crest along that side is lower and forms a saddle.
 There is a cluster of small craters along the southern side that partly overlap each other, consisting of the craters D, E, G, and N listed in the table below.
 The heavily eroded satellite crater Manzinus A lies along the southeastern inner wall.
 Similarly the small crater Manzinus S lies along the northern inner wall, and the cup-shaped Manzinus J overlies the northwest rim.

 The interior surface has been resurfaced in the past, and now forms a level, featureless plain that is marked only by a few tiny craterlets.
 The floor has the same albedo as the surrounding terrain.